 I am a licensed Zumba instructor, but I just don’t have the time right now to continue classes.
 And most of the people that attended my virtual classes previously were in a different time zone.
 So, I am paying a monthly hold fee so I don’t have to redo the whole licensing process when I get back to the U.S.

-Daily and Weekly Tasks
+when to use google sheets for Daily and Weekly Tasks

 I have tried all sorts of methods of tracking daily to do lists.
 Now, I just simply type my tasks out in the day I would like to complete it during the week it needs to be done.
 I can work several weeks ahead so that reminders go in and I don’t forget about important things.
 Then, when the week has passed, I just hide the sheet so the current week is first.
 If I don’t get it done, I just cut and paste it into the next day.
 I go through my action items for the week every Sunday night.